 What is Windows Autopilot?

 With Windows 1809 Windows Autopliot was introduced.
 It is a technology based on Microsoft Intune to easily deploy and reset Windows 10 devices.
-Autopliot offers an experiance that an user is also knows from the home use.
-Since only the language, keyboard and network connection need to be configured, devices can be deployed directly on a user’s desktop.
+Autopilot offers an easy and seamless experience for enterprise device enrollments.
+Since only some basic configurations like (language, keyboard and network connection) need to be configured, devices can be deployed directly on a user’s desktop.

 Windows Autopilot receives all settings, customizations and applications during the enrollment from Intune, this means the image creation from the traditional environment is no longer necessary.
 This offers the possible to make changes more dynamically without creating a new image.
 The whole process works with a Windows vanilla image.